 For guidance in finding or buying a specific work of art, please review our list of departments to determine the category best suited to your needs.
 One of our specialists will be delighted to help with your enquiry.

 The regional office closest to your location also may be of assistance.
 View locations.

 Looking to sell?
-Visit our easy Auction Estimate Service page.
+Visit our easy Sell with Sotheby's page.

 Sotheby’s experienced staff will guide you through a simple and seamless buying process: from selecting a work, to placing a successful bid, to shipping your purchase.
 Collectors rely on Sotheby’s to understand current market trends and acquire pieces that have lasting value, allowing you to bid with confidence.
 View glossary of terms to familiarise yourself with the language of auctions.

 Three ways to find out what's for sale:

 1. Browse our e-catalogues on Sothebys.com from your computer or mobile device.

 2. Visit our pre-sale exhibitions, which are open to the public.
 View upcoming auctions.